Bandie/grub2-signing-extension/README.md

 If you didn't read the instruction above here is what the scripts does:

-* `grub2-sign` is signing the bootloader files with root's keypair.
+* `grub-sign` is signing the bootloader files with root's keypair.
-* `grub2-unsign` is removing the signatures of the bootloader files.
+* `grub-unsign` is removing the signatures of the bootloader files.
-* `grub2-verify` is checking if your signatures are good.
+* `grub-verify` is checking if your signatures are good.
 If not, you will see which signature is bad.
-* `grub2-update-kernel-signature` is renewing the signatures in /boot/. (without subdirs) regardless if grub2-verify fails.
+* `grub-update-kernel-signature` is renewing the signatures in /boot/ (without subdirs) and grub.cfg, regardless if grub-verify fails.

 ## Exit codes

-You might be interested in the exit codes of `grub2-verify` to use it in your monitoring tools:
+You might be interested in the exit codes of `grub-verify` to use it in your monitoring tools:

 ```
 0 - Everything is okay